beckym223/manual_work/E6_long_edited.md

 banned-although improvement in regulation would be welcome.
-Rather, I am saying that analysts of Social Security should be realistic
+Rather, I am saying that analysts of Social Security should be realistic about the actual functioning of the market alternatives.
-5 For an overview on 401(k)'s, see Alicia Munnell and  Annika Sund6n, 2004.
-6 Deposits into an account each year for 40 years are  present in the account for roughly 20 years on average.  about the actual functioning of the market alternatives.
 Investing is only part of the story.
 We lack market institutions to provide good insurance